The Importance Of Black Tech Investors And Black-Led Venture Capital Funds: Black Tech Nation Ventures Is Holding The Pen To Write A New Story

 “Black founders are getting almost no venture capital funding and there are almost no Black VCs with decision-making power.”

 – The Startup, 2020

-The Center for Global Policy Solutions estimates that 1.1 million diverse/non-White owned businesses, nine million jobs, and $300 billion in income could be generated by fixing discriminatory financing practices.
-Said another way, the lending bias towards funding White males is costing the country dearly.
+The Center for Global Policy Solutions estimates that 1.1 million diverse or non-white-owned businesses, nine million jobs, and $300 billion in income could be generated by fixing discriminatory financing practices exhibited by venture capital firms, angel investors, mentors, etc. Said another way, the lending bias toward funding white males is costing the country dearly.
 It is logical to conclude that similar biases in the funding decisions made for venture capital are equally costly.

-- Blacks comprise approximately 2% of the ranks of startup executives bringing new companies to market, 3% of VC partners, and only five out of 160 VC firms surveyed have 2 or more Black investors.
+- Black people comprise approximately 2% of the ranks of startup executives bringing new companies to market, 3% of VC partners and only 5 out of 160 VC firms surveyed have 2 or more Black investors.
 (Deloitte 2020)

 - >1% of VC dollars went to Black Founders in 2020.
 (Crunchbase 2020)

 - .27% of total VC funding goes to black women founders.
 (TechCrunch 2021)

 - .0006% of total VC funding goes to women of color.
 (Entrepreneur.com 2020)